ruby/ruby/README.md

     $ git ls-remote https://github.com/ruby/ruby.git

-You may also want to use https://git.ruby-lang.org/ruby.git for better latency.
+You may also want to use https://git.ruby-lang.org/ruby.git for better latency in Japan.

 ## Ruby home page